Marmanvii/medicheck-laravel/README.md

 # medicheck-laravel
-A simple web system to administrate single hospital.
+A simple web system to administrate a single hospital.